TorroesPrime/RoomOneOhOne/design/CLS_helpCommand.md

 attributes.
 Used when reading the help command for a given command.

->Room 101's command system uses an [verb] [item] [modifier] [target] structure, meaning the >first word of a command will be an action you wish to perform.
-A few examples of verbs that >are commands include 'move', 'look', 'examine', and 'eat'. [target] is the target of the verb, >so in the case of "eat apple", 'eat' is the verb while 'apple' is the target.
+> Room 101's command system uses an [verb] [item] [modifier] [target] structure, meaning the
+> first word of a command will be an action you wish to perform.
+A few examples of verbs that
+> are commands include 'move', 'look', 'examine', and 'eat'. [target] is the target of the verb,
+> so in the case of "eat apple", 'eat' is the verb while 'apple' is the target.
 >
->it is possible to execute more complex commands by supplying an [item] and a [modifier]. when >using an [item] and a [modifier] you are indicating that you wish to perform [verb] on the >[item] associated with [target].
-For instance 'view stats of John Jones' is how you would view >the core stats for a character named John Jones. `
+> It is possible to execute more complex commands by supplying an [item] and a [modifier].
+When
+> using an [item] and a [modifier] you are indicating that you wish to perform [verb] on the
+> [item] associated with [target].
+For instance 'view stats of John Jones' is how you would view
+> the core stats for a character named John Jones.